̨ÍåÂãÁÄÖ±²¥

-Job: Associate Professor in Community & Criminal Justice
+Job: Associate Professor in Genocide Prevention and Education

 Faculty: Health and Life Sciences